Wednesday, February 11, 2026

 If the investment performance is poor and your cash value falls too low, your policy could lapse, especially if you don’t pay additional premiums to cover costs.
 This could leave you uninsured and may result in tax consequences.

-Who Should Consider Variable Life Insurance?
+Who Should Buy Variable Life Insurance?
+Identifying the Ideal Policyholder

 Given its unique blend of life insurance and investment features, variable life insurance may be ideal for individuals with:

-- High income and long-term financial goals: Professionals, entrepreneurs, or investors looking to maximize tax-deferred growth.
+• High income and long-term financial goals: Professionals, entrepreneurs, or investors looking to maximize tax-deferred growth.

-- A tolerance for market risk: Those who are comfortable with investment volatility and actively engaged in managing financial assets.
+• A tolerance for market risk: Those who are comfortable with investment volatility and actively engaged in managing financial assets.

-- Estate planning needs: People who want to leave a legacy, pay estate taxes, or make charitable donations through their insurance.
+• Estate planning needs: People who want to leave a legacy, pay estate taxes, or make charitable donations through their insurance.

 It’s not generally recommended for someone looking for simple, low-cost coverage or who has a low risk tolerance.

-Choosing the Right Variable Life Insurance Policy
+How to Choose the Best Variable Life Insurance Policy in 2025

 When evaluating variable life insurance, it’s critical to work with a licensed financial advisor or insurance agent who can help tailor the policy to your needs.
 Here are key points to consider:

-- Compare fees and investment options across different providers.
+• Compare fees and investment options across different providers.

-- Look for policy illustrations to understand potential future cash values under different market scenarios.
+• Look for policy illustrations to understand potential future cash values under different market scenarios.

-- Review the insurance company’s financial strength ratings, as this affects their ability to meet obligations.
+• Review the insurance company’s financial strength ratings, as this affects their ability to meet obligations.

-- Understand the fine print about loans, surrender charges, and death benefit guarantees.
+• Understand the fine print about loans, surrender charges, and death benefit guarantees.

 Always ask for a detailed breakdown of how premiums are used and what your ongoing responsibilities will be to keep the policy in force.